Industrial worker operating a large metal-cutting machine inside a manufacturing facility, with sparks flying during the cutting process.

 Our team maps out critical equipment zones, identifies job roles with high exposure potential, and observes how production shifts influence the acoustic environment.

-Using Class 1 or Class 2 sound level meters and OSHA-compliant noise dosimeters, we conduct on-site testing during active operations.
+Using certified Class 1 sound level meters and OSHA-compliant noise dosimeters, we conduct on-site testing during active operations.

 STEP 3